 The pizzeria, which has become renowned for its authentic, fuss-free Neapolitan pizzas, now has sites all over Italy, as well as in London, Barcelona, Berlin and Tokyo.

 The restaurant specialises in just two pizzas – the classic Margherita, and a simple marinara.
 The two options represent the simplistic approach which is the most popular way to serve pizza in its homeland, Italy, with some Italians actually considering it sacrilege to add any extras to an already perfectly good bit of fodder.
-While that is true for Italy, the London arm of the restaurant appears to have a little more variation, with a lengthier pizza menu, pasta and other Italian treats.
+While that is true for Italy, the UK arm of the restaurant offers a little more variation, with a lengthier pizza menu offering toppings such as salami, truffle and fresh mussels, pasta and other Italian treats.